OpenTOSCA/opentosca-vintner/docs/docs/sofdcar/guides/location/index.md

 # Distributed Locations

-In this document, we discuss an example of two geographically distributed ECUs, as shown in Figure 1.
+In this document, we discuss an example of two geographically distributed ECUs using the TOSCA SofDCar profile.

+## Scenario

-These two ECUs communicate via CAN which is bridged over the cloud.
+These two ECUs communicate via CAN which is bridged over the cloud, as shown in Figure 1.
 Thereby, we model the CAN communication application-centric via a direct relationship between the two software components as well as network-centric via explicitly modeling the CAN busses and their connections to the underlying hardware.